 Preparations for an undertaking as ambitious as a multilateral tariff negotiating session require substantial time.
 A formal resolution calling for a sixth round was adopted by the GATT Council of Ministers in May 1963.
-1/ Reaffirming the basic GATT principles of MFN and reciprocity, the resolution stated that all classes of products would be subject to negotiation--industrial products, agricultural commodities, and primary materials.
+1/ Reaffirming the basic GATT principles of MFN and reciprocity, the resolution stated that all classes of products would be subject to negotiation-industrial products, agricultural commodities, and primary materials.
 The Ministers pledged that the round would address itself, not only to the reduction of tariff barriers, but also to the reduction or elimination of non-tariff barriers.
-The Ministers further resolved that "in view of the limited results obtained in recent years from item-by-item negotiations, the tariff negotiations . . . shall be based upon a plan of substantial linear tariff reductions with a bare minimum of exceptions. . . ."
-In addition, the Ministers pledged that "every effort shall be made to reduce barriers to exports of less-developed countries" and agreed that "developed countries cannot expect to receive reciprocity from the less developed countries."
-1/
+The Ministers further resolved that "in view of the limited results obtained in recent years from item-by-item negotiations, the tariff negotiations . . . shall be based upon a plan of substantial linear tariff reductions with a bare minimum of exceptions . . . "

-^{1/} The text of this resolution may be found in GATT, Basic Instruments and Selected Documents, 12th Supp., 1964, pp. 47-48.
+1/ The text of this resolution may be found in GATT, Basic Instruments and Selected Documents, 12th Supp., 1964, pp. 47-48.